PARTH-JADAV20/git-github/task 1.md

 git config --global user.name "Your Name" git config --global user.email "your-email@example.com"
 ```
-➤ this cmds are only used first time to setup connection between local and github.
+➤ This cmds are used to configure to all repository for current user (globally).

 ### **2. View your Git configuration:** ###
 ```bash
 git config --list
 ```
-➤ this will give configuartion of our git.
+➤ This cmd will give list of configuartion of our git.

 ## Task 2: Initialize a Repository ##
 ### **1. Create a new project folder and navigate to it:** ###